 Hathor is the goddess who personifies motherhood, nature, fertility, abundance and creation.
 She embodies the bounty of the Earth and is sometimes called Mother Earth or Earth Mother.
 Her “cow” ears are a major indicator that she is concerned with SOUND.

 Hathor’s likeness is best preserved in Egypt.
 Her face is symbolic of a womb, with her ears depicted at the level that fallopian tubes enter the uterus.
 A cervix and vagina are implied beneath her chin.
-Can you see these below?
+Can you see these above and below?

 Hathor is the oldest Egyptian deity depicted in ancient reliefs.
-She was worshipped at Dendera, a temple isolated at the edge of the desert along the banks of the Nile.
+She was worshipped at Denderah, a temple isolated at the edge of the desert along the banks of the Nile.
 Although the temple was built in the first century BC the site has been sacred to Hathor for over ten thousand years.
-But Dendera was more than a temple: it was a place to be nourished in body and soul.
+But Denderah was more than a temple: it was a place to be nourished in body and soul.
 As a centre for healing and learning it housed a papyrus library, a birthing chapel, a sanatorium and a sacred well.
 At one time harps, lyres, flutes, pan pipes, drums and rattles sounded within.
 As the archetype of fertility, sexual ecstacy and bliss, Hathor taught the use of sacred dance and music to create healing wave forms.

-Dendera faces the rising of the star Sirius.
+Denderah faces the rising of the star Sirius.
 After 70 days below the horizon this star would reappear at dawn upon the summer solstice.
 Typically this was the time when the Nile began to flood, depositing new layers of its rich mud upon the banks of the Nile.
 This heralded the greening of the desert and so became symbolic of rebirth.
 Hathor then, is also associated with the first day of the new year.